Information Sheet 6 - Committees

 Legislative Council Standing Committees are appointed for the life of the Parliament and are comprised of solely Council Members.
 Unlike Select Committees which have narrow terms of reference and cease to exist once they have completed an inquiry, Standing Committees have broader terms of reference and can undertake numerous inquiries on various topics, often at the same time.

-In the 57th Parliament, the Legislative Council has established three pairs of Standing Committees covering the subject areas of:
+In the 58th Parliament, the Legislative Council had three pairs of Standing Committees covering the subject areas of:

 • Economy and Infrastructure;